budeKT/budechi/README.md

 - 👋 Hi, I’m @budechi AKA Kevin Tu
-- 👀 I’m interested in AI and the processes behind machine learning & deep learning!
-- 🌱 I’m currently learning how to create my own apps and continuing to build my programming skills.
-- 💞️ I’m looking to collaborate on anything within and beyond my scope.
 - 📫 How to reach me:
 - DISCORD: budechige
 - EMAIL: tukevin274@gmail.com